ShivMohindruN01558245/lifesteal-server-website/content/pages/index.md

           - pr-7
     type: DividerSection
   - title:
-      text: Ready to Start Your Adventure?
+      text: "Ready to Start Your Adventure?"
       color: text-red
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Join thousands of players in the ultimate Lifesteal experience
+    subtitle: "Join thousands of players in the ultimate Lifesteal experience"
     text: |-
       Connect to play.lifesteal.space and begin your journey in Bloodcraft SMP.
       Whether you're a seasoned PvP veteran or new to Lifesteal mode, our server offers the perfect balance of challenge and fun.
 Build your base, gather resources, and prepare for battle in our thriving Minecraft community.
     media:
-      title: Bloodcraft SMP Gameplay Trailer
+      title: "Bloodcraft SMP Gameplay Trailer"
       url: /images/bloodcraft-trailer.mp4
       controls: true
       aspectRatio: '16:9'